 At the beginning of March I decided to get serious about losing the 40-ish pounds I’ve gained in the past three years, and after conferring with my posse, I landed on the ketogenic diet.
-Initially developed as a treatment for epilepsy, the keto diet lowers carb intake to the point where your body burns fat instead of carbohydrates as its fundamental energy source.
+Initially developed as a treatment for epilepsy, the perfect keto diet lowers carb intake to the point where your body burns fat instead of carbohydrates as its fundamental energy source.
 Because it involves eating a lot of high-fat, satiating foods like avocados, bacon and cheese, keto makes it relatively easy to reduce caloric intake without feeling hungry, which is why it’s become a popular way to lose weight.

 Ten weeks into keto, I’ve lost 30 of my 40 pounds with my low carb pre workouts, so lots of people have asked me for details on how exactly this keto thing has worked for me.
 Keto is its own cult with a ton of advice (much of mutually contradictory) so I am not going to map out my particular version of the keto religion.
 What I do want to share are the particular eating habits and foods that have made the process a bit easier for me; those who really want the play-by-play can find eight weeks’ worth of food logs (yes, i’ve logged every single bite) plus a few of my key recipes here.